SteMIDIfactory/P-DOR/README.md

 ## Coming soon
 - Implementation of the [SCOTTI](https://github.com/Taming-the-BEAST/SCOTTI-Tutorial) tool for the reconstruction of the chain of transmission via Bayesian inference.
 - Genome assembly, both short and long reads
-- A quicker implementation of the Purple algorithm
 - Genome characterization: MLST
 - Utilization of secondary SNP alignments (e.g. codon 3rd position SNP alignment, intergenic SNP alignment) for downstream analyses